Wonju: Climate

-The climate of Wonju is a hot-summer, monsoon-influenced Humid continental climate (Köppen: Dwa).
+The climate of Wonju is a hot-Summer, monsoon-influenced Humid continental climate (Köppen: Dwa, Trewartha: Dcao).

 Sports

 Wonju is home city of the Wonju DB Promy, playing in the Korean Basketball League.
 Their home arena is Wonju Gymnasium, which is located in Myeongnyun il-dong, Wonju.
 The team has won the Championship three times (2002–03, 2004–05, and 2007–08).